AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 a) purchased AI inference in the cloud (subscription cost but no capital cost), and
-b) open-weight models which we can run fully locally (capital cost but no subscription cost)
+b) open-weight models which we can run fully locally (capital cost but no subscription cost).

-This has advantages of providing more local sovereignty: they can be run fully on-premises and with locally-hosted data.
+Developing our own platforms has the advantage of providing more local
+sovereignty: they have more data and decision-making fully within our control, including the possibly of running fully on-premises.
 Services can be more easily transferred from (a) to (b) in the future to control costs and sovereignty, as needed.

 .. admonition:: Steps for developing AI platforms